 Coal reserves on this planet should be enough, with current demand, for another 80 years.
 Speculative reserves indicate coal reserves for another 500 years.
 Even China is seeing that and building more coal powered power plants.

 Biomass has been used in the last century when it was replaced by oil and natural gas.
 At this time the only visible use of biomass energy source is in biodiesel and gasoline.
-Its either being used at 100% (B100) of mixed in any ratio with petroleum diesel, usually 20 % (B20).
-Gasoline is also mixed with fuel derived from biomass in the form of alcohol or ethanol, which is not always a good thing for engines and fuel systems.
+Its either being used at 100% (B100) of mixed in any ratio with petroleum diesel, usually 20% (B20).
+Gasoline is also mixed with fuel derived from biomass in the form of alcohol or ethanol (solvent), which is not always a good thing for engines and fuel systems, especially if there are rubber parts in the system.

 There are a number of benefits from using biomass as an energy source: